jodt/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 Project 7 : function that encodes a string into 1337 Project 8 : function that encodes a string using rot13 Project 9 : function that prints an integer
+Project 10 : program changes the value of an index array